cnjoyce1225/the-archivist/docs/Resources/CRUD-topics/delete-books.md

 # Delete a book from a `collection`

-In this reference, you'll learn how to delete a book from a collection in your API using Postman and curl.
-Deleting a book typically requires the use of the DELETE HTTP method.
+Learn how to delete a `book` from a `collection` in your API using Postman and cURL!

 ### Deleting a Book from a Collection in Postman